kokkos/kokkos-core-wiki/ParallelDispatch.md

           x(i) = upd; // only update array on final pass }
         // For exclusive scan, change the update value after
         // updating array, like we do here.
 For inclusive scan,
         // change the update value before updating array. upd += x(i);
       });

 Kokkos may use a multiple-pass algorithm to implement scan.
-This means that it may call your \lstinline!operator()! or lambda multiple times per loop index value.
-The \lstinline!final!
-Boolean argument tells you whether Kokkos is on the final pass.
+This means that it may call your `operator()` or lambda multiple times per loop index value.
+The `final` Boolean argument tells you whether Kokkos is on the final pass.
 You must only update the array on the final pass.

-For an exclusive scan, change the \lstinline!update! value after updating the array, as in the above example.
-For an inclusive scan, change \lstinline!update! \emph{before} updating the array.
-Just as with reductions, your functor may need to specify a nondefault
-\lstinline!join! or \lstinline!init! method if the defaults do not do what you want.
+For an exclusive scan, change the `update` value after updating the array, as in the above example.
+For an inclusive scan, change `update` _before_ updating the array.
+Just as with reductions, your functor may need to specify a nondefault `join` or `init` method if the defaults do not do what you want.

 ## 7.5 Function Name Tags

-When writing class based applications it often is useful to make the classes themselves functors.
+When writing class-based applications it often is useful to make the classes themselves functors.
 Using that approach allows the kernels to access all other class members, both data and functions.
 An issue coming up in that case is the necessity for multiple parallel kernels in the same class.
 Kokkos supports that through function name tags.
 An application can use optional (unused) first arguments to differentiate multiple operators in the same class.
 Execution policies can take the type of that argument as an optional template parameter.
 The same applies to init, join and final functions.

     class Foo {
       struct BarTag {};